elsa-workflows/elsa-documentation/v3/src/pages/index.md

 };
 ```

-Output:

 ![Output](./sample-workflow-console.gif)

+#### Flowchart Workflows

-Besides `Sequence`, Elsa also supports `Flowchart` activities, which allow you to define a workflow as a graph of activities:
+For more complex workflows, Elsa supports `Flowchart` activities.
+These allow you to define workflows as a graph of interconnected activities, offering greater flexibility:

 ```clike
 public class BraidedWorkflow : WorkflowBase